CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/08-access-session-desktop.md

 ## Exercise 2: Verifying the User profiles stored in the File share

-In this exercise, you'll be verifying the user profiles stored in a file share in the Azure portal.
+In this exercise, We'll be verifying the user profiles stored in a file share in the Azure portal.

 1. From the Azure Portal, search for *storage accounts* in the search bar and click on **Storage Accounts** from the suggestions.